 Romantic Knoxville Accommodations

 There are many choices for places to stay in Knoxville.
 Many of these accommodations are luxurious and trendy, so you won’t be disappointed.

 This is Knoxville’s only AAA Four Diamond Award hotel.
 The 82-room personal luxury hotel just steps from the city’s iconic Market Square features beautiful mountain views and is the first of its kind in the area.
 The Drawing Room at The Tennessean Hotel exudes elegance and elevates service standards.

 Menus rotate with the seasons, giving guests the ability to experience the freshest ingredients that East Tennessee has to offer while the hotel’s elite staff makes sure that honeymooners are secluded and comfortable.

 The Oliver Hotel

 This trendsetting luxury retreat is a Knoxville must.
-The Oliver Hotel on Knoxville’s Market Square rewards urban explorers with settings made to inspire.
+The Oliver Hotel on Knoxville’s Market Square rewards urban explorers with settings made to inspire them.
 Here, history and hospitality join up.
-The tall, soaring ceilings, sensational seasonal cuisine and cherished Southern traditions will make honeymooners feel like they’re in a different world.
+The tall, soaring ceilings, sensational seasonal cuisine, and cherished Southern traditions will make honeymooners feel like they’re in a different world.
 If you want to be pampered, head to The Oliver Hotel.

 - Not everyone will greet you from on top of a horse, but they will be friendly.
 Yes, Tennessee is technically in the American South.
 And no, not everyone rides a horse.
 Especially in the larger cities.
 But one thing that is true of people across the state is that they’ll meet you with warmth and kindness.
 Southern hospitality isn’t lost on the residents of Tennessee, so get ready to say howdy on your honeymoon.